Cluster 2 information webinar 2021 - 18 June 2021

 Showcasing event – Interdisciplinary Partnerships in Horizon 2020 Societal Challenges

-Social science, arts and humanities researchers lead and make key contributions to many collaborative H2020 projects outside of Societal Challenge 6.
-This event aims to showcase some of the partnerships built, maintained and expanded across disciplines and across countries through H2020 funding, and to consider barriers and benefits of interdisciplinary working, including the increased scope for impact.
+Social science, arts and humanities researchers lead and make key contributions to many collaborative H2020 projects.
+This event aimed to showcase some of the partnerships built, maintained and expanded across disciplines and across countries through H2020 funding, and to consider barriers and benefits of interdisciplinary working, including the increased scope for impact.

-A diverse set of case studies will present their perspectives on interdisciplinary partnerships within different Societal Challenges.
-A roundtable session including representatives from UKRI, Net4Society and the European Commission will discuss some key questions and challenges of interdisciplinary partnerships.
+A diverse set of case studies presented their perspectives on interdisciplinary partnerships within Horizon 2020 and discussed some key questions and challenges of interdisciplinary partnerships in a roundtable session moderated by UKRI.

 Webinar - Societal challenges: Consortia building in the final year of H2020